TimShi/s3_video/README.md

   - Create aws billing alarm to help you monitor your transcoding and streaming cost.
   - Stream your video on any web page.
 For example [stream s3video on Jekyll site.](https://gist.github.com/TimShi/a48fa83abbc8a0242557).

-## Build s3video
+## Download or Build s3video

+Download the latest build from the releases page.

-s3video needs Java and maven.
+If you want to build s3video, you will need Java and maven.
 To build s3video, clone the repository and run

 ```sh
 $ mvn clean package